stack-of-tasks/stack-of-tasks.github.com/download.md

 ## How to install the stack of tasks on your machine?

 ## Prerequisites
-The current software architecture has been tested entirely only on Ubuntu 12.04 LTS, Ubuntu 14.04 LTS and is currently being ported on 16.04 LTS.
+The current software architecture has been tested entirely on Ubuntu 16.04 LTS, Ubuntu 14.04 LTS, and Ubuntu 12.04 LTS.

 A large part of the basic algorithms have been tested on Windows and Mac a while go, but there is no guarantee that it is still true.